#can_main_col > h4.action_target > span {display:none;} #can_main_col > h4.action_target > span {display:none;}

 Imprisonment

-As the only woman on death row in Tennessee, Christa has been held in solitary confinement for 24 years as of January 2021, which is exacerbating her underlying mental health issues.
+As the only woman on death row in Tennessee, Christa has been held in solitary confinement for 27 years, which is exacerbating her underlying mental health issues.

 There is no excuse for what I did.
 There are reasons for the way that I acted, but nothing excuses the crime and the damage it has caused to so many lives.